What Do 73 and 88 Mean in Ham Radio?

-• 73 meaning in ham radio
+• what 73 means in ham radio

 What Does 73 Mean in Ham Radio?